austin-millan/webull-client/README.md

 export WEBULL_PIN='123456'
 ```

-Webull requires a MFA email when authenticating new devices.
+Webull requires an MFA email when authenticating new devices.

 Once your device has been authorized, you should be able to see device name in your Webull app under "Settings" -> "Two-Factor Authentication".